BEHIND THE BUILD

 The robots test the app now

 Hand-testing stops scaling exactly when a product starts working.
-So the app tests itself: twelve automated web journeys — including signing in and reworking a real roadmap — and native flows that run on an iOS simulator in CI, on free public-repo runners, costing nothing per run.
+So the app tests itself: over two hundred unit and integration checks on every push, twenty automated web journeys — including signing in and reworking a real roadmap, eight of them re-run against the live site on every production deploy — and native flows that run on an iOS simulator in CI, on free public-repo runners, costing nothing per run.
 The tests sign in through the same magic-link machinery real users ride; a test-only backdoor would test the backdoor.

 The suite earned its keep before it was even finished: its first run caught a rendering error firing on every single page load — one that humans, including us, had scrolled straight past for days.
 That’s the argument for automated eyes in one sentence.